KQM-git/TCL/characters/pyro/yanfei.md

 {% tabs %}
 {% tab title="Seal of Approval" %}
 **Normal Attacks**
-Yanfei shoots fireballs that deal up to three counts of Pyro DMG.
+Shoots fireballs that deal up to three counts of Pyro DMG.

-* When Yanfei's Normal Attacks hit enemies, they will grant her a single Scarlet Seal.
-* Yan Fei may possess a maximum of three **Scarlet Seals**
-  * Each time this effect is triggered the duration of currently-possessed Scarlet Seals will refresh.
+When Yanfei's Normal Attacks hit enemies, they will grant her a single **Scarlet Seal**.
+Yanfei may possess a maximum of 3 **Scarlet Seal**s, and each time this effect is triggered, the duration of currently possessed **Scarlet Seal**s will refresh.

-* Each **Scarlet Seal** will decrease Yanfei's Stamina consumption by 15% and will disappear after 10 seconds or when she leaves the field.
+Each **Scarlet Seal** will decrease Yanfei's Stamina consumption g6 15% and will disappear when she leaves the field.
-  * This stamina consumption reduction applies to all actions

 | String | Talent 6% | Frames | MV/s |
 | :--- | :--- | :--- | :--- |